nickctanner/hashtagit/README.md

 // #THISISSOMERANDOMTEXTFROMARANDOMPASSAGE
 ```

-Create at mentions the same way by changing the tagType parameter to '@'.
+Create @mentions the same way by changing the tagType parameter to '@'.
 Be sure to make the format parameter null if using the default casing.

 ```